-It is assumed that Nicholas Smith was working at that company when he made the mirror.
+Nicholas Smith was known to be working at that company when he made the mirror.
 By oral history, it is thought that he exhibited the mirror at the Chicago World's Fair.
 According to a Google search, it was in 1893 and Nicholas would have been 21 years old.
 The Alaska Gold Rush was in 1898, so he would have promised the mirror to the Dusty Diamond several years later (could have been a payment?)

 The Stained Glass Window

 So, there is a still some research to do to.
 We welcome further information that you may have to offer, simply email me to get in touch.